 PREPA's current credit rating of CA, a non-investment grade rating reflecting PREPA's Title III status, presents a significant factor in the determination of Contract prices.
-A lower credit rating indicates a higher counter-party risk, which developersProponents will factor into their cost of capital calculations.
+A lower credit rating indicates a higher counter-party risk, which Proponents will factor into their cost of capital calculations.
 This results in higher cost of capital and a higher levelized cost of energy ("LCOE") in generating and energy storage resource proposals than would be appropriate if PREPA had a better credit rating, all else held equal.
-DevelopersProponents will usually determine contract price based on LCOE.
-As thePREPA's credit rating improves, particularly as PREPA reaches an investment grade rating, PREPA-expects that its's cost of capital willshould decrease, its riskiness as a contract counter-party will decline, and the LCOE wouldshould decrease as well, all else being equal.
+Proponents will usually determine contract price based on LCOE.
+As PREPA's credit rating improves, particularly as PREPA reaches an investment grade rating, PREPA's cost of capital should decrease, its riskiness as a contract counter-party will decline, and the LCOE should decrease as well, all else being equal.
 PREPA expects its credit rating to improve upon emergence from the ongoing PROMESA Title III proceeding.
-As PREPA desires to minimize the impact of counter party risk on Contract prices, PREPA will consider the timing of the RFP Tranches to reflect that Contracts signed after PREPA's emergence from Title III should reflect better pricing, all else held equal.
-For earlier Tranches, which may be entered intoresult in Contracts executed prior to PREPA's emergence from its Title III proceedings, PREPA will give preference in its evaluation to Proponents that accept an automatic step-down in Contract price upon such emergence.
+For earlier Tranches, which may result in Contracts executed prior to PREPA's emergence from its Title III proceedings, PREPA will give preference in its evaluation to Proponents that accept an automatic step-down in Contract price upon such emergence.